 - Self-Optimizing Infrastructure – Leverages predictive analytics and machine learning to continuously tune the converged IT/CT infrastructure to deliver optimal service quality across data centers and edge nodes.

-Implications for Business Leaders
+Implications for Business and Technology Leaders

 For more insights on neXt Curve’s Converged IT/CT and 5G Evolution research themes contact us for a detailed briefing with one of our analysts.
 Follow our site to get updates and notifications of our research and our 2019 research agenda.